Skip to content

 // Basic selection

-const options = ["typescript", "javascript", "python"]
+const options = ["typescript", "javascript", "python"] as const

 const language = await select("Choose a language:", options)